e-m-b-a/embark/README.md

 Note: The default server name is "embark.local" and has to be resolved via host files or a DNS-server.\
 If you want to query the server using an IP or other hostname please use the `-a` option. (multiple inputs supported)

+## Upgrading
+- Use the `export-DB.sh` to back up your database
+- Just pull and restart
+- Usually, upgrading does NOT require a reinstallation (reinstalling will delete all files and the database completely)
 ## Developer
 For developers, we recommend simply using: `sudo ./installer.sh -F ` and the `./dev-tools/debug-server-start.sh` script.